V-Varga/TrichoCompare/README.md

 ```

-Next, a the `categorize_prot_species.py` script (made available in the TrichoCompare/OG_Comparisons/ directory of the GitHub) was used to create a database which includes all protein query IDs, the "official" species/strain designation, a categorized species/strain/assemblage designation, and the phylum that the species belongs to.
+Next, the `categorize_prot_species.py` script (made available in the TrichoCompare/OG_Comparisons/ directory of the GitHub) was used to create a database which includes all protein query IDs, the "official" species/strain designation, a categorized species/strain/assemblage designation, and the phylum that the species belongs to.

 ```bash
 #model for running the program: